Dame Judi Dench is a world famous star of stage and screen and widely recognised as one of the finest actors of her generation.

 Esther Rantzen has been a much loved broadcaster and campaigner for over 10 years.
 She first sprang to fame as a presenter on BBC TV’s That’s Life, which succeeded in raising much needed public awareness for the need for child organ transplants.
-After a chance meeting with Joan Brander, Revitalise’s founder, Esther became a Vice President soon afterwards.
-Recalling their meeting, Esther said: “The more I discovered about her, the more impressed I was by what she had created.
+After a chance meeting with Joan Brander, the charity’s founder, Esther became a Vice President soon afterwards.
+Recalling their meeting, Esther said: “The more I discovered about her, the more impressed I was.
 I knew this was a charity I could support.
 I've had the honour of being a Revitalise VP to this day.”
-Esther supports a wide range of charities in addition to Revitalise, including ChildLine, which she set up in 1986, and most recently The SilverLine, a telephone befriending service to help older people cope with loneliness, which she set up in 2012.
+Esther supports a wide range of charities in addition to Revitalise, including ChildLine, which she set up in 1986, and The SilverLine, a telephone befriending service to help older people cope with loneliness, which she set up in 2012.
 Esther was awarded a CBE in 2006 for services to children.

 One of the most active Revitalise Vice Presidents, Arthur is a frequent visitor to Revitalise